 I made amazing friends that I’m sure I’ll have for a long time!
 This is also an amazing part, you go away with strangers and return with lifelong friends.
 I don’t know what I would do without them now.
 I also did things I never thought I’d ever do like go snorkelling or zip lining over a rainforest.
 I also loved the culture that was there, talking to the locals and experiencing local delicacies.
 I’m also gluten intolerant and this didn’t hold me back either.
 I still ate out with friends and had takeaways and I was still part of the group even though I had a dietary requirement, which if you have one, you’ll understand how this can affect your social life.

 Coming home, I couldn’t wait to come home.
 Even though I had an incredible time I was 100% ready to come home.
 I said goodbye to everyone and promised that I will return one day and see them all again.
-The journey to the airport was tough though as it was extremely long and tiring.
-I was very relived to be finally on the plane.

-To end this, basically research where and what you want to do, have a good support network around you if you need it, stick it out even if it’s tough it’s worth it, I promise you and you’re strong than you think.
+To end this, basically research where and what you want to do, have a good support network around you if you need it, stick it out even if it’s tough it’s worth it, I promise you and you’re stronger than you think.
 Enjoy every minute of it and try to look with your eyes and not your phone.

 This experience changed my life and will change yours as cheesy as this sounds it will.
 I was scared to go to Costa Rica and with people I didn’t know and now I’m travelling across Europe for 3 months on my own and then to Australia on my own for 2 months.
-Once you travel once you get the travel bug.
+Once you travel you get the travel bug.
 And you just want to go and explore everything!
 And what I did to help the population of the turtles that we helped send in to the sea makes going on a trip even better, to help save something, whether it’s a species and environment or just helping people.
-It’s a wonderful feeling and I’m pleased that I’ve left knowing I’ve made a difference
+It’s a wonderful feeling and I’m pleased that I’ve left knowing I’ve made a difference.

 Well I hope this helps in making your decision or that I’ve inspired you.
 Enjoy your adventures!